ideaconsult/ambit-mirror/cdk-maven/README.txt

 The CDK site where all credits should go is http://cdk.sourceforge.net/

+Feb 21, 2011  - updated to use cdk 1.3.8.jar as separate jars.
+The project was converted to multimodule maven project, each module is for one cdk jar.
+The jars are expected in dist subfolders of each module project, in the form of cdk-{module}-{version}.jar

 April 02, 2010  - updated to use cdk-1.3.4.jar , released on 2010/03/31

 Download  cdk-1.3.4.jar and copy into dist folder, then run mvn deploy